Home > Student Accounting Services >

 This schedule also applies to tuition-overload fees as well as to room-and-board charges.

-- Degree Completion, MBA, MIM, MAT, and accelerated-format courses have
+- Degree Completion, MBA, MAT, and accelerated-format courses have

 a different refund schedule.
 Please refer to the Withdrawal Procedures link or please check with the Student Accounting

-Students also need to refer to the Financial Aid Award Information
+Students also need to refer to the Financial Aid website to learn how

 their financial aid will be returned.

 NOTE: Students who have received federal financial aid may wish